Trac - GitHub integration

 cd /home/trac git clone –mirror git://github.com/<user>/<project>.git chown -R www-data:www-data <project>.git

 Ensure that the user under which your web server runs can update the mirror:

 su www-data git –git-dir=/home/trac/<project>.git remote update –prune

 Now edit your trac.ini as follows to configure both the git and the trac-github plugins:

 [components] trac.versioncontrol.web_ui.browser.BrowserModule = disabled trac.versioncontrol.web_ui.changeset.ChangesetModule = disabled trac.versioncontrol.web_ui.log.LogModule = disabled tracext.git.* = enabled tracext.github.* = enabled

 Reload the web server and your project should appear in Trac.

 Now go to your project’s administration page on GitHub.
 In the service hooks tab, select WebHook URLs.
 Enter the URL of your Trac installation followed by github, like this:

-You might want to restrict access to this URL to GitHub’s IPs.
-They’re listed just under the WebHook URLs setup form.
-If you do so, be aware that the plugin will appear to fail randomly when GitHub adds a new IP to the list.
+You may want to restrict access this URL to GitHub’s IPs.
+They’re listed just under the form WebHook URLs setup form.

 [github] branches = master